-Home Canning Series - Watermelon Rind Pickle
+Home Canning Series - II: Watermelon Rind Pickle

 Recipe contributed by A. Dabney Harvey

 Watermelon Rind Pickle is an old southern favorite.
 There are many

 variations on how it is made.
 This recipe is a two day process.
 To keep

 the pickle from turning dark it is recommended that stainless steel,

 crockery, or enamelware utensils be used.
 Do not wash or soak the rind

 Prepare 5 pounds of watermelon rind by peeling and removing fleshy red part of melon.
 Cut the peeled rind into pieces 1" x 1/2" x thickness of the rind.

 Prepare 1 gallon of lime water in a container large enough to hold prepared rind following directions on pickling lime bag.
 A suggested ratio is one cup of lime to a gallon of water.
 The mixture may get hot when mixed and not all of the lime will dissolve.
 Leave the undissolved lime in the water.

 Add prepared rind to the lime water.
 Make sure all pieces of rind are covered by the lime water.
 A dinner plate with a weight on it will hold the rind under the lime water.
 Stir occasionally to bring fresh mixture in contact with the rind.